rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p8:

+.. container:: snum

+   :ref:`8 <9899_5.2.4.2.2p8>`

-:ref:`8 <9899_5.2.4.2.2p8>` Except for assignment and cast (which remove all extra range and precision), the values of operations with floating operands and values subject to the usual arithmetic conversions and of floating constants are evaluated to a format whose range and precision may be greater than required by the type.
+Except for assignment and cast (which remove all extra range and precision), the values of operations with floating operands and values subject to the usual arithmetic conversions and of floating constants are evaluated to a format whose range and precision may be greater than required by the type.
 The use of evaluation formats is characterized by the implementation-defined value of FLT_EVAL_METHOD:[#9899_note19]_

 .. code-block:: text